Dusty Springfield, Part Two

 Special thanks to Jeff Barry,

-Neil Brian Goldberg, Gil Slavin, Susan Morse
+Neil Brian Goldberg, Gil Slavin, Susan Morse, Dean Christopher

 and Joe Renzetti.